University and School Policies Procedures, and Regulations

 Each person whose enrollment has been completed is considered a student of the University during the term for which he or she is enrolled unless his or her connection with the University is officially severed by being withdrawn or for other reasons.
 No student enrolled in any school or college of the University shall at the same time be enrolled in any other school or college, either of Columbia University or of any other institution, without the specific authorization of the dean or director of the school or college of the University in which he or she is first enrolled.

 The privileges of the University are not available to any student until enrollment has been completed.
 Students are not permitted to attend any University course for which they are not officially enrolled or for which they have not officially filed a program unless they have been granted auditing privileges.

 The University reserves the right to withhold the privileges of registration and enrollment or any other University privilege from any person who has outstanding financial, academic, or administrative obligations to the University.

 Continuous registration until completion of all requirements is obligatory for each degree.
 Students are exempted from the requirement to register continuously only when granted a voluntary or medical leave of absence by their Committee on Academic Standing (for undergraduate students) or the Office of Graduate Student Affairs (for graduate students).

 Registration instructions are announced in advance of each registration period.
 Students should consult these instructions for the exact dates and times of registration activities.
 Students must be sure to obtain all necessary written course approvals and advisers’ signatures before registering.
-Undergraduate students who have not registered for a full-time course load by the end of the add period will be withdrawn from the School, as will graduate students who have not registered for any course work by the end of the add period.
+Undergraduate students who have not registered for a full-time course load by the end of the add period will be withdrawn, as will graduate students who have not registered for any course work by the end of the add period.
 International students enrolled in graduate degree programs must maintain full-time status until degree completion.